7 Unexpected Uses for a Garden Room You Might Not Have Considered

 Natural light is key for most artistic activities, and a garden room with large windows or skylights is perfect for this.
 Add a sturdy table, some shelving for your tools, and a comfy chair, and you’re good to go.
 Think of it as your slice of artistic paradise, right in your backyard.

-Bonus tip: Keep the walls plain and neutral to avoid distracting from your work.
+Bonus tip: Keep the walls plain and neutral to avoid being distracted from your work.
 Floating shelves and storage racks can help you keep your supplies organised.

 3. A Mini Library or Reading Nook